 IMPORTANT: All material donations must be enclosed in plastic bags.

-Drop Off Locations: Donations are accepted at the ODRC Central Office, 770 West Broad Street, Columbus, Ohio (directly across from Mt.
-Carmel West Hospital).
-Please enter from the rear of the building.
+Drop Off Locations: Donations are accepted at the ODRC Central Office, 4545 Fisher Road, Columbus, Ohio 43228.

 Drop off hours: Wednesdays from 8:30 a.m. to 3:30 p.m.
 Please contact Cassy Wilkins at 614-752-1104 or Cassy.Wilkins@odrc.state.oh.us if you have questions or to make arrangements for a drop off.